Vorlonhomeworld/BBCL/9 S-Expressions, The math notation of Common Lisp.md

 ## Wait!
 What's a register?

 I realize we're not learning assembly language, but in order to explain why John McCarthy used the Prefix notation, we'll have to go into discussing registers briefly.
-Think of your computer's proccesor as an office building with 4 rooms.
+Think of McCarthy's computer's proccesor as an office building with 4 rooms (our processors have 8 or even 16!).
 Each room is pretty small, it can hold one worker and one client only.
 Each room does one specific operation, although two of the rooms **CAN** work together at times.
 Instead of numbers, the rooms have a two letter code, your rooms would be: